Prep Football: Cloverbelt Conference looks to retain strength amid turnover of teams from realignment

-A lot has changed for the Cloverbelt Conference as a part of the Wisconsin Interscholastic Athletic Association’s statewide realignment plan which takes effect this fall.
+A lot has changed for the Cloverbelt Conference as a part of the Wisconsin Football Coaches Association’s statewide realignment plan which takes effect this fall.

 But as the league says goodbye to four programs and welcomes three new ones to the fold, one thing that shouldn’t change is the high caliber of competition seen week in and week out.